ivangfr/springboot-ldap-testcontainers/README.md

-# springboot-ldap
+# springboot-ldap-testcontainers

 The goal of this project is to create a simple [`Spring Boot`](https://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/) REST API, called `simple-service`, and secure it with `Spring Security LDAP` module.
+We will use [`Testcontainers`](https://www.testcontainers.org/) for integration testing.

 ## Application